niteshsinwar/Social-media-backend-Api/README.md

 ## Running Tests
-Run tests: npm test
+`Run tests: npm test`
 ## Docker
-To build the Docker image, run the following command:
+#### To build the Docker image, run the following command:

-- docker build -t myapp:latest .
+`docker build -t myapp:latest`
-To run the Docker container, run the following command:
+#### To run the Docker container, run the following command:

-- docker run -p 3000:3000 myapp:latest
+ `docker run -p 3000:3000 myapp:latest`

-This will start the app on http://localhost:3000.
+- This will start the app on http://localhost:3000.